Nazek-Altayeb/kush_magazine/README.md

 # Goal

-Develop an online magazine where moderators could write articles of different topics, login users could write comments and like articles, where also guests would have the ability to read and search articles.
+Develop online magazine where users could participate according to their granted access privileges, with this websiteguser who comesrant a Moderator privileges can write and manage articles.
+Every login user can comment, like and bookmark articles, also s/he has his/her own profile where the written and/or bookmarked articles are listed there.

 # Target audience